 Topiary is the traditional ancient art of shaping plants (usually evergreen) to create spectacular architectural living forms.
 Add topiary to a garden and it gives a sense of depth and structure.
 Planting it has an immediate impact by creating focal points for the onlooker.
 A great piece of topiary placed strategically in front of a wall, fence, pathway, gate entrance or front door, can dramatically improve an area which may otherwise be flat, lifeless and boring.
 While rigid in structure (due to years of training), they are by very nature natural and soft, so they are ideal for creating a bridge between hard and soft landscaping.
 A carefully selected piece of topiary will fit seamlessly into practically all environments and dramatically enhance the surrounding area.

 It can take decades and even centuries to produce the finest pieces, so we have teamed up with a handful of carefully selected partner nurseries in Europe to grow and train traditional and contemporary stock for UK gardens of the future.
-This long term vision means our deciduous and evergreen topiary is some of the finest available anywhere in Europe.
-Whether you are looking for fine topiary trees which are centuries old, or younger plants that are still in their infancy, we have a range that will suit every budget and every stage of development.
+This long term vision means our deciduous and evergreen topiary plants are some of the finest available anywhere in Europe.
+Whether you are looking for fine topiary trees which are centuries old, or younger plants that are still in their infancy.
+From Beech low domes to Fagus beehives we have a range that will suit every budget and every stage of development.
 For customers who seek instant gratification our mature range of plants are spectacular.
 All our topiary is trained by highly skilled craftsmen using traditional methods and age old techniques with of course lots of time.
 We know how each piece started life and by whom it has been trained.

 Our topiary plants have been supplied to some of the finest homes and reputable gardens in the UK.
 From Chartwell – the home of Winston Churchill, to the largest properties and estates within the M25 and across the UK, we have developed a reputation for supplying the very best plants available.
 Our plants can be found as far afield as the Highlands of Scotland, South West of Cornwall and East Anglia.